-The Underwriter may offer and sell the Bonds to certain dealers (including dealer banks and dealers depositing the Bonds into investment trusts) and others at prices different from the public offering prices stated on the inside cover page of this Official Statement.
-Such initial public offering prices may be changed from time to time by the Underwriter.
+The Series 2016 Bonds will be offered at the respective initial public offering prices or yields shown on the inside cover page of this Official Statement.
+The Underwriters may offer and sell the Series 2016 Bonds to certain dealers (including dealers depositing the Series 2016 Bonds into investment trusts) and others at prices lower than the public offering prices stated on the inside cover page hereof.
+Following the initial public offering, the initial public offering prices may be changed from time to time by the Underwriters in their discretion.